 Now, that takes me to the third major point: The way to use money.
 We’ve seen we have the right to possess it, the way to regard it.
 How are we to use it?
 I’m going to give it to you very simply, all right?
 And this is going to take me just a minute or two.
 Here’s how you’re to use it.
 Scripture says all of this.
 I won’t take the time to go through the Scripture.
 Number one: Support your needs.
 “My God shall supply all your needs,” and He does it through giving you money and resources.
 So use it for your needs.
 That’s basic.
 Use it for your needs.
 That would incorporate paying your taxes because that’s one of your needs, too.
 You have to pay your taxes.
 Romans 13 is clear about that.

 So you take the money God gives you and you take care of your needs.
 Now, you have to deal with the Lord personally as to what your needs are and what your wants are and how to balance all that out, and that’s a personal thing between you and the Lord.
 But the first purpose God has provided you money is to support your needs.

-Number two, support your family.
-I Timothy 5:8 says that if you don’t support your own family you’re worse than an unbeliever.
+Number two: Support your family.
+First Timothy 5:8 says that if you don’t support your own family, you’re worse than an unbeliever.
 And it’s not talking about a husband supporting his wife and kids, it’s talking about the extended family.
 It’s talking about a widow in your extended family.
 We are to support the people around us.
-As God has provided for us, we take care of our needs, we take care of the needs of family.
+If God has provided for us, we take care of our needs, we take care of the needs of family.

-Thirdly, support those outside our family in need, the poor, those who have nothing or have little.
-Support your own needs.
-Support your family's needs.
-And give to those who need charity.
+Thirdly: Support those outside our family in need, the poor, those who have nothing or have little.
+Support your own needs, support your family needs, and give to those who need charity.